 Before you get into any of the nitty-gritty, it’s still important to get our introductions out the way.
 Understanding whom you’re talking to will do the rest of your conversation and sales journey a world of good.
 Plus, introducing whom your customer is talking to will help build trust and loyalty to the conversation at hand.

-If you’re using smart tools, then the chances are you’ll already have someone’s name—or can garner that information further down the line.
+If you’re using smart tools, like CPaaS, then the chances are you’ll already have someone’s name—or can garner that information further down the line.
 We’ve typed our name out enough times in various forms over the years; we don’t want to do it again.
 However, we’re still happy to talk about our role and our company.
 These types of questions rarely get asked, but can provide tremendous benefits.

 By understanding someone’s role, you can determine if you’re speaking to the decision-maker or if decisions come from higher up.
 You’re ultimately deciding if the person you’re talking to has the cash disposable or not.